 Should this change at any point during the season it will be advertised on the website.

-The complex combination of TV and the EFL, added to Cup fixtures for both the League Cup and the FA Cup, means certain matches may be subject to change of match date and kick-off time.
+Due to TV coverage certain matches may be subject to change of match date and kick-off time.
 It is the responsibility of the ticket holder to ascertain the rescheduled match date and kick-off time, which is communicated through the Club's communication channels.

 Every effort is made to facilitate the return and redistribution of unwanted tickets.
 Following the introduction of legislation to combat ticket touts (section 166 of the Criminal Justice and Public Order Act 1994), any member of the public would be committing an offence if they should offer for sale any ticket that they have purchased.

-Unwanted tickets should be returned to the Club before the date of the fixture where, providing the card holder has a genuine reason for returning the ticket(s) a full refund will be given.
+Unwanted tickets should be returned to the Club before the date of the fixture where, providing the ticket holder has a genuine reason for returning the ticket(s) a full refund will be given.

 If any fixture should be postponed before kick-off, ticket holders will be entitled to admission to the re-arranged match.
 If the match should be abandoned after kick off, ticket holders will be entitled to half price admission to the re-arranged game.
 Should the match be abandoned after the second half has kicked off, then no refund will be given.